-- 7.2.1 Quality improvement activities - a.
+7.2.1 Quality improvement activities

+- a.
 Describe how the Lead Agency will make its Quality Progress Report (ACF 218) and expenditure reports, available to the public.
 Provide a link if available.
-The Lead Agency will post its annual expenditure reports ACF-696 along with its annual Quality Progress. - b.
+Lead agency will post its annual expenditure reports ACF-696 along with its annual Quality Progress - b.
 Identify Lead Agency plans, if any, to spend CCDF funds for each of the following quality improvement activities.
-If an activity is checked "yes", describe the Lead Agency's current and/or future plans for this activity. - i.
-Supporting the training and professional development of the child care workforce, including birth to five and school-age providers.
+If an activity is checked "yes", describe the Lead Agency's current and/or future plans for this activity.

+- i.
+Supporting the training and professional development of the child care workforce, including birth to five and school-age providers. - [] No plans to spend in this category of activities at this time. - [x] Yes.
-[x] Yes.
 If yes, describe current and future investments.
-The SC Inclusion Collaborative (SCIC) provides training, coaching, and consultation to the child care workforce to support the use of evidence-based inclusive teaching practices in programs for children birth to five and school-aged children.
-High quality programs are programs who include children with disabilities.
+SCIC provides training, coaching, can consultation to the child care workforce to support the use of evidence-based inclusive teaching practices in programs for children birth to five and school-aged children.
+High quality programs are program who include children with disabilities

-Current investments include activities conducted by the Lead Agency's professional development office, SC Endeavors, to promote the professional development of the child care workforce in SC; funding for financial scholarships for child care providers to attend conferences sponsored by SC's early care and education professional associations; and the following contracts that include training and professional development opportunities that benefit the child care workforce in SC: Third Sector New England contract for online training, USC Cohort/Leadership contract for professional development of cohorts of early care and education leaders to benefit the child care workforce in SC, USC SC Inclusion Collaborative contract that sponsors the Champions for Children conference for the child care workforce and other training, coaching, and consultation to the child care workforce to support the use of evidence-based inclusive teaching practices in programs for children birth to five and school-aged children, the New World Now contract that includes information system development/maintenance for the child care professional development registry, and financial assistance for the annual SC First Steps Early Childhood Summit.
+Current investments include activities conducted by the Lead Agency's professional development office (SC Endeavors) to promote the professional development of the child care workforce in SC; funding for financial scholarships for child care providers to attend conferences sponsored by SC's early care and education professional associations; and the following contracts that include training and professional development opportunities that benefit the child care workforce in SC: Third Sector New England contract for online training, USC Cohort/Leadership contract for professional development of cohorts of early care and education leaders to benefit the child care workforce in SC, USC SC Inclusion Collaborative contract that sponsors the Champions for Children conference for the child care workforce and other training, coaching, can consultation to the child care workforce to support the use of evidence-based inclusive teaching practices in programs for children birth to five and school-aged children, the New World Now contract that includes information system development/maintenance for the child care professional development registry, and financial assistance for the annual SC First Steps Early Childhood Summit.
 Future investments in these activities are expected to continue.

-ii.
-Developing, maintaining, or implementing early learning and developmental guidelines.
+- ii.
+Developing, maintaining, or implementing early learning and developmental guidelines. - [] No plans to spend in this category of activities at this time. - [x] Yes.

-[x] Yes.
 If yes, describe current and future investments.
 Approximately 5,000+ copies of the third printing of the South Carolina Early Learning Standards remain available.
 The third printing was completed in December 2019 just before COVID caused many programs to close for a period of time.
-Key partners remain very satisfied with the document and the decision was made to delay the cyclical review of the document for approximately 2 years due to the COVID pandemic.
+Key partners remain very satisfied with the document and the decision was made to delay the cyclical review of the document for approximately 2 years due to the hiatus because of COVID.
 Partners have continued to train on the standards, other initiatives have aligned to the Standards, and distribution has been reinstated.
 The Spanish version is now complete and will be posted on key websites.
 It is expected that key stakeholders will convene during this Plan period to review this document.
 It has been a very popular publication available on the website in English and in an ADA format.
 Many teachers and caregivers prefer the hard copy to keep in their classroom; they are pleased with the format, it is easy to use with spiral binding, color coding, and heavy weight paper, and it covers ages birth to five in one document.